Listening Lemurs Fun Ear Training Game

 Listening Lemurs is a great ear training game whether you’re teaching students how to identify intervals for the first time or if they just need a brush-up.

-Here’s what you’ll get with Listening Lemurs download:
+Here’s what you’ll get with the Listening Lemurs printable download:

-• Listening Lemurs game in US Letter size and A4 size
+• Listening Lemurs game in 2 sizes: US letter & A4

 • 63 major, minor, perfect cards